 Beth McGinnis-Cavanaugh (Co-Principal Investigator)

-Beth McGinnis-Cavanaugh is a professor of physics and civil engineering technology at Springfield Technical Community College (STCC).
-She teaches physics and engineering mechanics courses and focuses on the development of meaningful educational strategies to recruit and retain a diverse student body in engineering.
+Beth McGinnis-Cavanaugh is a professor at Springfield Technical Community College (STCC), where she teaches courses in physics, engineering mechanics, and structures.
+At STCC, she focuses on the development of meaningful educational strategies to recruit and retain a diverse student body in engineering.
 Beth earned her master's degree in civil engineering (structural) from the University of Massachusetts Amherst as a non-traditional student.
-As the project co-PI, she builds on her expertise in designing professional development and learning communities for K-12 teachers and leads the collaboration with informal educators as well as participates in instructional design.
+As the project co-PI, she builds on her expertise in designing professional development and learning communities for K-12 teachers and leads collaborations with educators as well as participates in instructional design.
 Her favorite pastimes include books and the beach—preferably at the same time.
 An armchair student of Irish history, Beth wishes she could prove that an Irish saint discovered America.
-She is the 2014 Carnegie Foundation for the Advancement of Teaching and the Council for Advancement and Support of Education Massachusetts Professor of the Year and the 2015 Springfield Technical Community College Anthony M. Scibelli Endowed Chair.
+She is the 2014 Carnegie Foundation for the Advancement of Teaching and the Council for Advancement and Support of Education Massachusetts Professor of the Year.

 Al Rudnitsky (Co-Principal Investigator)